agile-lab-dev/witboost-argocd-tech-adapter/README.md

 **CI/CD:** the pipeline is based on GitLab CI as that's what we use internally.
 It's configured by the `.gitlab-ci.yaml` file in the root of the repository.
 You can use that as a starting point for your customizations.

+## Configuring

+Application configuration is handled using the features provided by Spring Boot.
+You can find the default settings in the [application.yml](common%2Fsrc%2Fmain%2Fresources%2Fapplication.yml).
+Customize it and use the `spring.config.location` system property or the other options provided by the framework according to your needs.

+### SSL/TLS Configuration
+Configure the Tech Adapter’s JVM to accept ArgoCD self-signed certificates.
+Please follow the detailed instructions in the [certificate-configuration.md](docs/certificate-configuration.md).

+### Environment variables

+The environment variables explained in [environment-variables.md](docs/environment-variables.md) are required to configure the Tech Adapter for ArgoCD.

 ## Running

 To run the server locally, use: